 Unlimited simultaneous connections

-Another big advantage you get with Surfshark is an unlimited number of simultaneous connections.
-In the VPN industry, most services limit you to about five simultaneous connections, give or take a few.
-While Perfect Privacy also offers an unlimited number of connections, it is significantly more expensive than Surfshark.
+One of Surfshark’s biggest advantages is its support for an unlimited number of simultaneous connections.
+In the VPN industry, most competing services limit you to about five simultaneous connections, give or take a few.

-Here is the official policy from their website:
+Here is the official policy from the Surfshark VPN website:

 We offer an exclusive service to our customers – our VPN enables you to connect all your devices at once, without a limit on simultaneous connections!